-In applications where the input common mode voltage is constant but different from the reference common mode voltage, the differential input current remains zero while the common mode input current is proportional to the difference between V{INCM} and $V{REFCM}.$ For a reference common mode of 2.5V and an input common mode of 1.5V, the common mode input current is approximately 0.74 μA .
-This common mode input current has no effect on the accuracy if the external source impedances tied to IN^+ and IN^- are matched.
+In applications where the input common mode voltage is constant but different from the reference common mode voltage, the differential input current remains zero while the common mode input current is proportional to the difference between V{INCM} and $V{REFCM}.$ For a reference common mode of 2.5V and an input common mode of 1.5V, the common mode input current is approximately 0.74 μA (in simultaneous 50Hz/60Hz rejection mode).
+This common mode input current has no effect on the accuracy if the external source impedances tied to IN+ and IN- are matched.
 Mismatches in these source impedances lead to a fixed offset error but do not affect the linearity or full-scale reading.
-A 1% mismatch in $1k\Omega$ source resistances leads to a 15ppm shift $(74\mu V)$ in offset voltage.
+A 1% mismatch in $1k\Omega$ source resistances leads to a 15ppm shift (74 μV) in offset voltage.

 In applications where the common mode input voltage varies as a function of input signal level (single-ended input, RTDs, half bridges, current sensors, etc.), the common mode input current varies proportionally with input voltage.
-For the case of balanced input impedances, the common mode input current effects are rejected by the large CMRR of the LTC2483 leading to little degradation in accuracy.
+For the case of balanced input impedances, the common mode input current effects are rejected by the large CMRR of the LTC2485 leading to little degradation in accuracy.
 Mismatches in source impedances lead to gain errors proportional to the difference between the common mode input voltage and the common mode reference voltage.
 1% mismatches in $1k\Omega$ source resistances lead to worst-case gain errors on the order of 15ppm or 1LSB (for 1V differences in reference and input common mode voltage).
-Table 5 summarizes the effects of mismatched source impedance and differences in reference/input common mode voltages.
+Table 6 summarizes the effects of mismatched source impedance and differences in reference/input common mode voltages.

-Table 5.
-Suggested Input Configuration for LTC2483
+Table 6.
+Suggested Input Configuration for LTC2485